pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/providers.md

 menu:
   intro:
     parent: options
-    weight: 10
+    weight: 11
 ---

 The `providers` resource option sets a map of providers for the resource and its children.
-This map is combined with resource parents `providers` map.
-If no value is provided, the providers map is identical to the parents providers map.
+This map is combined with resource parent's `providers` map.
+If no value is provided, the providers map is identical to the parent's providers map.
 When determining which provider to use for a resource, the `providers` map is used if [provider]({{< relref "provider" >}}) is not supplied.

 {{< chooser language "javascript,typescript,python,go" >}}